echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 `./Acquisition_RAW`
 You can stop the sofware running in the RedPitaya by simply typing CTRL+C. You are connecting to the RedPitaya *via* ssh so if you want to quit just type:
 `exit`

+* Note, power the RedPitaya before power up the electronic kit.

+# Display

+To display the image one can use the androit application.

+One can also use the C software provided in ./src repo.
+This softs used are based on [gnuplot_i](http://ndevilla.free.fr/gnuplot/) tool, tuned for our uses.
+All the sources are provided here so one can modify them if desire